 What’s the issue with fresh greens?

-There are 3 main issues:
+There are 3 main safety issues with leafy greens:

 - Greens are grown in fields where the soil and water can easily be contaminated with pesticides and dangerous germs and bacteria.
 Central processing, widespread distribution and more imported produce complicate the issue.

 - Greens are delicate and can break or bruise easily, allowing that contamination to penetrate inside the leaves.

 - We eat greens raw, so there is no cooking heat to kill dangerous bacteria that might be present.
 (Cooking is one of the best ways to make food safe to eat, and that doesn’t apply to salads.)

 What are the most dangerous types of greens?